List of sources for the Crusades: Gestes des Chiprois

-Les Gestes des Chiprois (Deeds of the Cypriots) is an Old French chronicle of the history of the Crusader states and Kingdom of Cyprus between 1132–1309.
+Les Gestes des Chiprois (Deeds of the Cypriots) is an Old French chronicle of the history of the Crusader states and Kingdom of Cyprus between 1132 and 1309.
 The work was based on previous and original sources, and was completed in 1315–1320.
 The anonymous author was likely from Tyre, becoming a member of the chancery of the Knights Templar.
 Gestes des Chiprois and the work and continuations of William of Tyre form the basis of the study of Outremer after the Third Crusade.
 The chronicle is in three parts: Chronique de Terre Sainte, Philip of Navarro's History, and Chronique du Templier de Tyr.